 Both the taste and aroma have several different notes.
 Frequent users of this strain suggest that a blend of cookie dough, diesel, and incense overtakes the senses when using.
 The strain billows thick, white smoke with an incredibly unique aroma.
-Though the first time may be polarizing, many smokers come back to this cannabis product for its unique experience on the senses.
+Though the first time may be polarizing, many smokers come back to this product for its unique experience on the senses.

 With herbal terpenes, a slight spice will sneak into the end of the smoke.